zerothi/pythonsupport-page/docs/essentials_first/idle.rst

            :align: center
            :alt: IDLE Shell

-Notice how the title of the window changed from "untitled" to "\*untitled\*" Now we need to save our script.
+The program above is just a simple script which adds 2 numbers and prints the result of the sum.
+Notice how the title of the window changed from "untitled" to "\*untitled\*".
+This indicates that the script we have needs to be saved.
+Therefore, we now need to save our script.
 Go to *File > Save* to name and save your script at a convenient location in your computer.
 Let's name it *sum.py*.

 .. tab-set::